NanoBillion/gallant/README.md

 I'm an ex-Sun Microsystems software engineer who had a stint in the company shortly before Oracle took over (2008/2009).
-I was nowhere near the OpenBoot PROM files which contained the gallant font.
+I was nowhere near the OpenBoot PROM files which contained the Gallant font.
 My first contact with SUN hardware was in the late 80's and early 90's at university with the 3/60 and the SPARCstations.
-It was then and there that the gallant font and the Trinitron CRT raster were burnt in my retina.
+It was then and there that the Gallant font and the Trinitron CRT raster were burnt in my retina.

 ## How did you edit the glyphs?